angelosalatino/cso-classifier/README.md

 ### Parameters
 Beside the paper(s), the function running the CSO Classifier accepts seven additional parameters: (i) **workers**, (ii) **modules**, (iii) **enhancement**, (iv) **explanation**, (v) **delete_outliers**, (vi) **fast_classification**, and (vii) **silent**.
 There is no particular order on how to specify these paramaters.
 Here we explain their usage.
 The workers parameters is an integer (equal or greater than 1), modules and enhancement are strings that define a particular behaviour for the classifier.
 The explanation, delete_outliers, fast_classification, and silent parameters are booleans.

 (i) The parameter *workers* defines the number of threads to run for classifying the input corpus.
 For instance, if ```workers = 4```, there will be 4 instances of the CSO Classifier, each one receiving a chunk (equally split) of the corpus to process.
 Once all processes are completed, the results will be aggregated and returned.
 The default value for *workers* is *1*.
-This parameter is available only in *batch mode*.
+This parameter is available only when running the classifier in *batch mode*.

 (ii) The parameter *modules* can be either "syntactic", "semantic", or "both".
 Using the value "syntactic", the classifier will run only the syntactic module.
 Using the "semantic" value, instead, the classifier will use only the semantic module.
 Finally, using "both", the classifier will run both syntactic and semantic modules and combine their results.
 The default value for *modules* is *both*.

 (iii) The parameter *enhancement* can be either "first", "all", or "no".
 This parameter controls whether the classifier will try to infer, given a topic (e.g., Linked Data), only the direct super-topics (e.g., Semantic Web) or all its super-topics (e.g., Semantic Web, WWW, Computer Science).
 Using "first" as a value will infer only the direct super topics.
 Instead, if using "all", the classifier will infer all its super-topics.
 Using "no" the classifier will not perform any enhancement.
 The default value for *enhancement* is *first*.

 (iv) The parameter *explanation* can be either *True* or *False*.
 This parameter defines whether the classifier should return an explanation.
 This explanation consists of chunks of text, coming from the input paper, that allowed the classifier to return a given topic.
 This supports the user in better understanding why a certain topic has been inferred.
 The classifier will return an explanation for all topics, even for the enhanced ones.
-In this case, it will join all the text chunk of all its sub-topics.
+In this case, it will join all the text chunks of all its sub-topics.
 The default value for *explanation* is *False*.

 (v) The parameter *delete_outliers* can be either *True* or *False*.
 This parameter controls whether to run the outlier detection component within the post-processing module.
 This component improves the results by removing erroneous topics that were conceptually distant from the others.
 Due to their computation, users might experience slowdowns.
 For this reason, users can decide between good results and low computational time or improved results and slower computation.
 The default value for *delete_outliers* is *True*.

 (vi) The parameter *fast_classification* can be either *True* or *False*.
 This parameter determines whether the semantic module should use the full model or the cached one.
 Using the full model provides slightly better results than the cached one.
 However, using the cached model is more than 15x faster.
 Read [here](#word2vec-model-and-token-to-cso-combined-file-generation) for more details about these two models.
 The default value for *fast_classification* is *True*.

 (vii) The parameter *silent* can be either *True* or *False*.
-This determines whether the classifier prints its progress in console.
+This determines whether the classifier prints its progress in the console.
 If set to True, the classifier will be silent and will not print any output while classifying.
 The default value for *silent* is *False*.

 |# | Parameter  |  Single Paper | Batch Mode |